fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/download.contents.rst

 PyDev does not appear after install!
 ======================================

-Well, the main issue at this time is that PyDev requires Java 7 in order to run.
-So, if you don't want to support PyDev by going the LiClipse route (which is mostly a PyDev standalone plus some goodies), you may have to go through some loops to make sure that you're actually using Java 7 to run Eclipse/PyDev (as explained below).
+Well, the main issue at this time is that PyDev requires Java 8 in order to run.
+So, if you don't want to support PyDev by going the LiClipse route (which is mostly a PyDev standalone plus some goodies), you may have to go through some loops to make sure that you're actually using Java 8 to run Eclipse/PyDev (as explained below).

 All OSes
 ---------
-Make sure you download/install the latest Java 7 JRE or JDK, try restarting to see if it got it automatically.
+Make sure you download/install the latest Java 8 JRE or JDK, try restarting to see if it got it automatically.

-I.e.: in **help > about > installation details > configuration** check if it's actually using the java 7 version you pointed at.
+I.e.: in **help > about > installation details > configuration** check if it's actually using the java 8 version you pointed at.

 If it didn't get it automatically, follow the instructions from:

-http://wiki.eclipse.org/Eclipse.ini to add the -vm argument to eclipse.ini on "Specifying the JVM" to specify the java 7 vm.
+http://wiki.eclipse.org/Eclipse.ini to add the -vm argument to eclipse.ini on "Specifying the JVM" to specify the java 8 vm (this should also be used in case you just extracted java and didn't override the default system installation).

-**Note on Mac OS**: You can use the command "/usr/libexec/java_home -v 1.7" to get the base path for the JVM (though you also need to append "/bin/java" to the output of said command to the -vm arg in eclipse.ini).
+**Note on Mac OS**: You can use the command "/usr/libexec/java_home -v 1.8" to get the base path for the JVM (though you also need to append "/bin/java" to the output of said command to the -vm arg in eclipse.ini).

 URLs for PyDev as Eclipse plugin